 To this day, I mentally talk to Sister Mary Joseph.
 She explains complicated moral dilemmas and reconciles what I’ve done and need to do to get me back into God’s grace.

 With one more memorization, I was ready for my First Confession.
 I memorized what I was to say for confession.
 It was simple enough as tested on the good sister who was my first confessor.
-She was one who I could tell all to except but who couldn’t wipe the sins off as she was not a priest.
+She was one who I could tell all to except she couldn’t wipe the sins off as she was not a priest.

 In response to the priest’s introduction,

 “Bless you child, is this your first confession?”